 Rare wildlife & birdwatching

 Norfolk may well be the bird watching capital of Britain.
+It certainly has Premier League status nature reserves - just the names of Titchwell, Cley, Holkham, Blakeney, Snettisham and Welney makes birdwatchers weak at the knees.
 There's plenty to see whatever the time of year.
 Common birds in Norfolk range from ghostly barn owls cruising along field margins to the bright flashes of kingfishers hunting along a river.
 Cetti's warbler sing loudly from rustling reedbeds and moustached bearded tits join the warblers with their pinging call.

 From specialities birds in Norfolk such as the marsh harrier, bittern and stone curlews to easily recognisable birds like kingfishers and geese, Norfolk has a stunning range of bird life, and beautiful nature reserves in which it can be discovered.

 Norfolk is a birdwatchers' paradise and a wonderful place for children to begin to learn about their feathered friends.
 With child-friendly visitor centres and nature reserves, you'll find all the help and information you need to get started.

 Norfolk Bird Reserves

 For many birders, NWT Cley Marshes is a compulsory port of call.
 This peerless nature reserve, the oldest in the county Wildlife Trusts movement and still among the most celebrated, has such a range of habitats and attracts such a diversity of birds that it is a birder's default choice for Norfolk's splendid birds.